Thursday, November 07, 2024

 Manami: Oh, you and I are very much alike!
 We have so many things in common [laughing].

-Dewa: X-Japan concert that happened the first time in March of this year.
+Dewa: X-Japan concert that happened for the first time in March of this year.

 T-ONO: In recent years, there has been an explosion of Japanese artists discovered or becoming popular from anime music.
 Can you comment on this recent trend?

 Dewa: Before coming to the United States, I didn’t realize that anime made a huge difference.
-I always felt that Japan was the ones that bought over anime.
+I always felt that Japan was the one that brought anime over.

 T-ONO: Thank you very much and we hope you enjoy the rest of your stay.